saulleyva/football-tracking-opencv/README.md

 python tracking_csrt.py
 ```

-The first frame of the video will appear.
 The user has to manually select the players they want to track by clicking and dragging the mouse over each player to draw a bounding box.

 - Once a bounding box is drawn, press **Space** to save it.
    - This process can be repeated **for multiple players**.
-- After selecting all the bounding boxes you need, press **Enter**
+- After selecting all the bounding boxes you need, press **Enter**.

 <div align="center">
 <img src="images/player_bbox.png" alt="Tracked Players" width="500">